michael-cw/CAWI-interface-with-Shiny/README.md

 Its main functions are the following:

-* Select the questionnaire from the ones available on your SuSo server ** if you want to use the application without modifications in the code, then use this questionnaire: https://designer.mysurvey.solutions/questionnaire/details/57bce558bd8c466e870fc2cc828507a7/chapter/a404e5d57e00379098f2a530a6f442f6/group/a404e5d57e00379098f2a530a6f442f6
+* Select the questionnaire from the ones available on your SuSo server.
++ if you want to use the application without modifications in the code, then use this questionnaire: https://designer.mysurvey.solutions/questionnaire/public/6d45e18f218b4468b726d88d55c39ee2
-** in the shiny app shared in this repository, it works with a self created WEBID variable.
-The resto of your questionnaire can be modified
++ in this shiny app, it works with a WEBID variable (which needs to be provided to the questionniare).
+The rest of your questionnaire can be modified as you wish.
+* Upload your sampling frame, and also receive power and samplel size calculation.
-* Create email and the assignment in one go
+* Create email and the assignment in one go.
-** You need to use an smtp server for this
++ You need to use your own server for this.
+* Finally you can manage the frames/samples and also send out reminders.